The Signup Form

 The shortcode template is where all the math happens, and this gives you the flexibility to show things like cumulative standings, earned totals, or the time elapsed since a date stored in the database (for instance, an age based on the birthday field).
 Because it’s in a custom template any kind of calculation that you can think of is possible.
 Take a look at the template file for this shortcode (pdb-total-default.php) for a simple demonstration of how that can be done.

-The new “groups” shortcode attribute greatly simplifies managing which fields are shown.
-For the ‘signup’, ‘record’, and ‘single’ shortcodes, when the groups attribute is defined, only those fields contained in the groups named will be shown.
-For the “signup” forms, the fields must also be enabled for the signup form.
+For the ‘signup’, ‘record’, and ‘single’ shortcodes, when the “groups” attribute is defined, only those fields contained in the groups named will be shown.
+For the signup form, the fields must also have the “signup” checkbox checked to appear in the form.